-Brown/Trinity includes the M.F.A. programs in Acting and Directing.
-Students in each of the disciplines have many opportunities to study and work with fellow students from other areas, including the M.F.A. playwrights and the Ph.D. students in Brown's Department of Theatre Arts and Performance Studies.
+Brown/Trinity includes the MFA programs in Acting and Directing.
+Students in each of the disciplines have many opportunities to study and work with fellow students from other areas, including the MFA Playwrighting students and the PhD students in Brown's Department of Theatre Arts and Performance Studies.
 Through directly experiencing the techniques and processes involved in each discipline, students are encouraged to become true collaborators, and to break down the often artificial barriers that have traditionally separated actors, directors, and playwrights.

 The primary focus in the acting training is in developing technically skilled, versatile actors capable of working in the variety of styles demanded by contemporary theatre.
 Directors are given the opportunity to develop their own vision, working in collaboration with actors, creating new work and rediscovering existing texts.

 The MFA curriculum provides a rigorous training program taught by a resident faculty, supplemented by guest artists from the professional and academic arenas.

 Click here for more information about the current Brown/Trinity season.

 The application deadline for the Brown/Trinity MFA Acting Program is January 3, 2023.

 Brown/Trinity's next application cycle for Directing will open in September 2022 for admission in Fall 2023.

 For questions about the MFA programs in Acting and Directing, contact Academic Coordinator Jill Jann: [email protected].

 For questions about the application process (including GRE/TOEFL submission, LORs, and other technical questions), please contact the Graduate School directly at [email protected].